Danil228/Restaurant-Kitchen-Service/README.md

 ## Features

 What's all the bells and whistles this project can perform?
-* What's the main functionality
+* Authentication functionality for Cooker/User
-* You can also do another thing
+* Managing dishes cookers & cuisines directly from interface
-* If you get really randy, you can even do this
+* Powerful admin panel for advanced managing